shaneholloman/mcp-graphlit-server/README.md

 Web crawling and web search are built-in as MCP tools, with no need to integrate other tools like Firecrawl, Exa, etc. separately.

 You can read more about the MCP Server use cases and features on our [blog](https://www.graphlit.com/blog/graphlit-mcp-server).

+For any questions on using the MCP Server, please join our [Discord](https://discord.gg/ygFmfjy3Qx) community.

 <a href="https://glama.ai/mcp/servers/fscrivteod">
   <img width="380" height="200" src="https://glama.ai/mcp/servers/fscrivteod/badge" alt="graphlit-mcp-server MCP server" />